front-matter/blog2/_posts/2009-02-04-youtube-for-chemistry.markdown

 **Update**: I noticed that the ChemSpider server was a bit sluggish this morning, and that loading my blog page halts at loading the
 JavaScript...
 Tony, I suggest to use some Ajax magic here, with a really fast JavaScript download (using an almost static bit of
 JavaScript), and then a Ajax to access to slower bits, which might involve image generation and database lookup.

+**Update2**: the feature was already under development before Cameron asked about it.